Yale College Guidelines for Teaching with Undergraduate Learning Assistants (ULAs)

 Duties assigned to ULAs vary, and they may include the following:

 - Grading quantitative assignments, laboratory reports, and examinations.
 The course instructor must provide detailed guidelines for grading these assignments.
 To avoid conflicts of interest, ULAs cannot knowingly grade the work of friends.

 - Holding office hours in specified campus locations, leading review sessions, and working one-on-one with students in the course.

-ULAs with complaints or issues that require the attention of someone other than the faculty member may contact the CTL for assistance.
-The ULA appointment letter will include contact information for the CTL and reminders about how to report Title IX and academic integrity concerns.
+ULAs with complaints or issues that require the attention of someone other than the faculty member may contact the Teaching Fellow Program for assistance.

 Evaluation of ULA Use

 All stakeholders are expected to facilitate the ongoing evaluation of the ULAs’ performance.
 The Teaching Fellow Program will administer a midcourse survey to all ULAs to ask about their weekly work experience (e.g., number of hours worked; types of duties performed), and to provide ULAs a means to identify any concerns.
 At the end of the term, the University will assess both the performance of the ULAs and the impact of the teaching experience on the ULAs themselves.

 At several points during the term, the CTL will also administer brief questionnaires to all ULAs.
 These questionnaires will ask ULAs whether the CTL training and weekly faculty meetings provided sufficient guidance for the role, and how these experiences might be improved.